olets/command-execution-timer/README.md

 brew install olets/tap/command-execution-timer
 ```

+and follow the installation instructions.

 ### Manual installation

 Clone this repo, and then `source` the `command-execution-timer.zsh` file in your `.zshrc`.

 ## Usage

 After executing a command, `COMMAND_EXECUTION_DURATION_SECONDS` will be set to the command duration in seconds and `COMMAND_EXECUTION_DURATION` will be set to the formatted duration.

 ```shell
 # with the default configuration